Got It on Me

 "Got It on Me" is a song by American rapper Pop Smoke from his posthumous debut studio album, Shoot for the Stars, Aim for the Moon (2020) as well as the EP For The Night (2020).
-The song was written by Pop Smoke, known as Bashar Jackson, alongside 50 Cent who has the real name of Curtis Jackson, Darrell Branch, Dmytro Luchko, Frederick Perren, Keni St. Lewis, and Luis Resto, while Young Devante solely handled the production.
+The song was written by Pop Smoke, born Bashar Jackson, alongside 50 Cent who has the real name of Curtis Jackson, Darrell Branch, Dmytro Luchko, Frederick Perren, Keni St. Lewis, and Luis Resto, while Young Devante solely handled the production.
 It is a hip hop track that interpolates the lyrics of 50 Cent's "Many Men (Wish Death)".

 In the lyrics, Pop Smoke pleads for mercy from his enemies.
 "Got It on Me" received generally positive reviews from music critics, with several of them praising its usage of "Many Men (Wish Death)".
 The song peaked at number 31 on the US Billboard Hot 100 and number 107 on the Billboard Global 200.
 An accompanying music video was released on July 3, 2020, and features never before seen clips of Pop Smoke.